debjeanlee/nomoneywhy/README.md

 ![add1](images/add1.png)
 ![add2](images/add2.png)

+Charts
 _UPDATE_ As of Mar 8, 3.07PM
 I managed to get my charts to rerender when new items were added.
 But the hover is buggy.
+Also if you click on the individual categories, it removes it from the graph visualisation!
 ![chart](images/chart.png)

 ## Challenges